CONTACT US

 App Performance

-Not only this but, React Native also utilizes multi-threading technology due to which a separate thread runs, this functionality does not exist in Cordova.
+In React Native mobile app UI components are linked with native UI views which allow it to render quickly.
+What’s more, React Native also utilizes multi-threading technology due to which a separate thread runs, this functionality does not exist in Cordova.

 Debugging Capabilities